jia-xinyu/ROS_tutorial/README.md

 </div>

 ## Introduction
 This repository includes some example codes for ROS beginners to understand how ROS works.
+You can learn more from this [repository](https://github.com/DroidAITech/ROS-Academy-for-Beginners).

 | Type |           |         | Communication Pattern | Message Type | Typical Usage |
 | ------ | --------- | --------- | -------- | -------- | --------------- |